15 Hacks to Cut Down on Food Waste and Save Money!

-Are you tired of throwing your money away?
+Are you tired of throwing your money away on food waste?
 Groceries are a big expense for your family and much of it gets wasted.
 Get the most out of your produce.
 Stop throwing away what could be used.
-Help your budget and the earth.
-It just makes good sense.
+Cut down on food waste and help your budget and the earth.

 There are tons of things we are throwing away every day that are useful, nutritious, and tasty.
 In America we waste over 40% of the food that is grown for consumption.
 Forty percent folks, that’s no joke!
 We cannot continue to be such a wasteful society!